cincheo/jsweet/README.md

 ## License

-JSweet is under the Apache 2.0 license.
+JSweet is under the Apache 2.0 Open Source license.